No hoopla: Virus upends Trump, Biden convention plans

 “If for some reason somebody had difficulty with it, I could go someplace else,” Trump said.
 “The easiest, least expensive, and I think very beautiful would be live from the White House.”

-Trump continued to defend the idea to reporters during a press briefing late Wednesday, again citing costs.
+Trump continued to defend the idea to reporters during a news briefing late Wednesday, again citing costs.

 “If I use the White House, we save tremendous amounts of money for the government in terms of security, traveling," he said.